Nordic American Tankers Limited (NAT) vs. Its Peers: A Comparison

 NAT) stock’s latest price update

-Nordic American Tankers Limited (NYSE: NAT)’s stock price has increased by 6.31 compared to its previous closing price of 3.80.
-Nevertheless, the company has seen a gain of 9.78% in its stock price over the last five trading days.
+Nordic American Tankers Limited (NYSE: NAT)’s stock price has decreased by 0.00 compared to its previous closing price of 4.43.
+Despite this, the company has seen a gain of 22.04% in its stock price over the last five trading days.

 NAT’s Market Performance